Agent Performance Digital

 Response Count

-First Response Time (Agent)
+Average of First Response Time

-Response Time Excluding First(Agent)
+Average of Response Time

 Measures the duration of overall responses that was sent on the case by the agent during that assignment.
 This excludes auto responses, auto imports and surveys.

-Handle Time (Assigned Duration)
+Average of Handle Time (Assigned Duration)

 Manage Dashboard